jonathancraddock/Useful-Snippets/README.md

 sudo nmap -sP -T4 192.168.1.0/24 | grep 'Nmap'
 ```

-Same, but on a VirtualBox host, although still not reliable:
+Same, but on a VirtualBox host, although probably not reliable via a virtual switch, etc:
 ```bash
 sudo nmap -sn 192.168.1.* --open | grep '('
 ```
-^- *sn for a 'ping scan' and '--open' should indicate whether the host is up.*
+^- *sn for a 'ping scan' and '--open' might indicate whether the host is up.*

 Check if a specified port is open:
 ```bash